How Microsoft identifies malware and potentially unwanted applications

 Advertising software: Software that displays advertisements or promotions, or prompts you to complete surveys for other products or services in software other than itself.
 This includes software that inserts advertisements to webpages.

-Torrent software: Software that is used to create or download torrents or other files specifically used with peer-to-peer file-sharing technologies.
+Torrent software (Enterprise only): Software that is used to create or download torrents or other files specifically used with peer-to-peer file-sharing technologies.

 Cryptomining software: Software that uses your device resources to mine cryptocurrencies.